HomeofNever/Data-Structure/hw/hw8/README.txt

 MISC.
 COMMENTS TO GRADER:

-Since I cannot add extra function, in order to prevent int overflow, I copy the if code to calculate the diff in function printUsersWithinIDRange().
+Since I cannot add extra function, in order to prevent int overflow, I copy the "if code" to calculate the diff in function printUsersWithinIDRange().
 I hope this is not considered as bad code style.